mds5793/xPort/README.md

 2. xPort was originally intended to give indie game studios an easy avenue for porting their projects to different platforms.
 3. xPort is licensed under the MIT License.
 See [LICENSE](LICENSE) for details...

-This README serves as a technical guideline and roadmap for the development of xPort.
+This README serves as a technical guide and roadmap for the development of xPort.

 ### Table of Contents
 1. [Software Description](#software-description)